-Activities funded with this GRF line item are currently funded in GRF line item 600450, under ODJFS.
+Activities funded with this GRF line item were previously funded in GRF line item 600450, under ODJFS.
 Line item 600450 funds many of ODJFS' administrative functions and operating expenses for their program offices, as well as some actual programming or services.
-Only a portion of item 600450 was transferred to ODCY.
-According to ODJFS, the actual programming related to children's services was moved to line item 830401 and is reflected in the appropriation above.
-However, some funding related to administration of child services programs still remains in ODJFS' line item 600450 for FY 2024 and FY 2025.
+Only a portion of item 600450 is transferred to ODCY.
+Some funding related to administration of child services programs still remains in ODJFS' line item 600450 for FY 2024 and FY 2025.